Cost of Living Support for Families

 You may be able to get help with your living costs through your local council.
 The help available depends on your circumstances and which area of the country you live.
 Depending on your local council, you may only qualify for help if you are in an emergency or crisis situation or, if your household is vulnerable due to care needs, escaping domestic abuse or you need additional support to live independently in the community.

-The government has provided extra money to local councils in England via the Household Support Fund.
+The government has provided extra money to local councils in England via the Crisis and Resilience Fund.
 This is to help support those who are most in need with the rising cost of food, energy and water bills.
 Your local council will decide who is eligible for help.
 You do not necessarily have to be on benefits to get help, but you must be on a low income.
 Contact your local council for more information and to see if you can get help.

 Scottish Welfare Fund (Scotland only)